edenhaus/ha-prosenic/README.md

 [![hacs][hacsbadge]][hacs]

 # Prosenic Home Assistant component
+## My prosenic vacuum broke some days ago and I bought a vacuum robot from a different manufacturer.
+I will discontinue this component, but leave it on HACS.

 A full featured Homeassistant component to control Prosenic vacuum cleaner locally without the cloud.
 This component is based on the underlying PyTuya library available [here][pytuya].